bronygamedev/firstponyshooter/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to first pony shooter
+Contributing to the first pony shooter

 First off, thanks for taking the time to contribute! ❤️